SLURRDEST/SLURRDEST/README.md

 - 😎 Salutations, I’m @SLURRDEST
 - 👀 I’m interested in developing the highest quality, most efficient, universally accepted audio codec.
-- 🧠 I’m currently learning about the human brain and its limits.
+- 🧠 I’m currently learning about logistics and teamwork.
 - 💞️ I’m looking to collaborate on quantum technology.
-- 📫 How to reach me US+17029694511 or GODSFDID@GMAIL.COM
+- 📫 How to reach me GODSFDID@GMAIL.COM

 <!---
 SLURRDEST/SLURRDEST is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.